bburch01/FOTAAS/README.md

 If you want to see the FOTAAS Cloud depolyment in action, you will need to contact me (barry@sbcglobal.net).
 We can schedule a Google Meet/Hangout and I can demonstrate the GKE deployment for you.

-I'm making FOTAAS public (8/2/19) but there is still clean-up work to do:

-> Document exported functions.
-> Fix broken unit tests.
-> Refactor model unit tests to use sqlmock to allow unit tests to run in a CI/CD pipeline.
-> Add additional functionality to the FOTAAS web application.